The Criminal Process in Virginia - WHAT HAPPENS WHEN YOU ARE ARRESTED

 It is important to note that while procedures do vary from jurisdiction to jurisdiction, there are basic principles of law that all jurisdictions must obey.

-How You Get Charged With a Crime
+How You Get Charged With a Crime in Virginia

 All prosecutions begins with the issuance of a warrant or a summons.
 Virginia Code Section 19.2-73.
 A warrant is issued by a judicial officer, typically a magistrate, upon a finding of probable cause to believe that a crime occurred and that the subject of the warrant is the person who committed it.
 Warrants and summons are also referred to as charging documents.